LUXURY WATCH DEALERS UNITED KINGDOM

 If you don’t see what you are looking for then please don’t hesitate to contact us.

 With over 15 years experience we take care to source the finest examples of pre owned luxury watches and pre owned Rolex watches.
 We give a personal service ensuring that the customer is completely confident about their purchase and the authenticity of our products.
 We tailor our service to the individual requirements of our clients meaning that your purchase from UK Specialist Watches is the beginning of a long acquaintanceship.
+If you’re looking for second hand rolex watches then you’re in definitely in the correct place.
+We buy & sell second hand watches so please make an enquiry if you have any questions.

 We buy, sell and part exchange most models of luxury watches including pre owned and unworn Rolex watches.
 If you currently own a Rolex or other luxury watch that you wish to sell, UK-Specialist-Watches will provide a professional estimation service to determine its value.
 The process is simple please use our online form to send us your details and we will get back to you as soon as possible.
 Sell my watch